 More people have access to the internet than ever before.
 This has prompted many organizations to develop web-based applications that users can use online to interact with the organization.
 Poorly written code for web applications can be exploited to gain unauthorized access to sensitive data and web servers.

-In this article, we will introduce you to web applications hacking techniques and the counter measures you can put in place to protect against such attacks.
+In this tutorial you will learn how to hack websites, and we will introduce you to web application hacking techniques and the counter measures you can put in place to protect against such attacks.

 The assumption made is that the attacker has access to the web application and he would like to hijack the sessions of other users that use the same application.
 The goal of this attack could be to gain admin access to the web application assuming the attacker’s access account is a limited one.

 For practice purposes, it is strongly recommended to gain access using SQL Injection.
 Refer to this article for more information on how to do that.

 Step 2) Enter Login Details.